MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

 <!-- [TODO: give students .scss file to include w/ basic styling.
 Set up further styling as a stretch challenge] -->

-After the intro, the tutorial should continue with the core content.
-Longer tutorials should be broken up into multiple pages.

-> [info]
-Each `h1` header (headers created with a single `#`) will create a new tutorial step when it's accessed from the online academy.
-Make sure each step makes sense as a step.
-All the content in a step should be related but short enough to be digestible.

 <!-- # Summary
 TODO -->